Florida Travel: Pet the Wolves at Seacrest Wolf Preserve, Chipley

 Moss Hill Church

 Located in Vernon, this primitive Methodist church constructed from heart of pine in the 1850s is said to have been a place of worship for young soldiers during the Civil War.
-Listed on the National Register of Historic Places, it is also included as part of the Florida Historic Marker program.
+Listed on the National Register of Historic Places, it's also included as part of the Florida Historic Marker program and holds bragging rights as one of the oldest surviving church structures in Florida